Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

 Creating an exciting challenge

 Personal engagement for the company’s artists was an important goal for Going Solo, Overturff said.
-“Our theater performances are on hold until 2021, and our company classes are being taught virtually,” she said.
-“It’s a huge change from the dancer’s routine that most of us have been following since we were children.
+“Our theater performances were on hold until 2021, and our company classes were being taught virtually,” she said.
+“It was a huge change from the dancer’s routine that most of us had been following since we were children.

 “I wanted to create an exciting challenge to motivate our artists and keep them focused.
-Fortunately, we have our beautiful studios in the Hoff Family Arts & Culture Center, and we’ve developed protocols so individual dancers can work safely in them.
+Fortunately, we have our beautiful studios in the Hoff Family Arts & Culture Center, and we developed protocols so individual dancers could work safely in them.
 Lance, our filmmaker, is also AMB’s production manager and has a tremendous understanding of translating dance to film.
-All the pieces are in place to create something that’s genuinely innovative and rewarding.”
+All the pieces were in place to create something that’s genuinely innovative and rewarding.”

-And after AMB is able to resume performing in theaters, Overturff said, the Going Solo series may even take on a second life.
-“I’m expecting some really special works from our dancers,” she said, “and it would be wonderful to see some of them performed live on our stage.”
+Now that AMB has resumed performing in theaters, Overturff said, the Going Solo series has taken on a second life.
+“We had some really special works from our dancers and guest choreographers,” she said, “and were able to share some of them during our Season Twelve Momentum production, performed live on our stage.”